TadayoshiOtsuka/gorei/README.md

 # Usage

-Go to the root of the project whose package name you want to replace.
+Go to the root of the project whose module name you want to replace.

 ```
-gorei <new package name>
+gorei <new module name>
 ```